nikaylab/python-revision/Python_revision_2.md

 2. Use lists to find all repeated words in a sentence
     * print out the number of times they are repeated
 3. Replace all the vowels in a sentence with asterisks
+4. Simulate a text compression algorithm by extraction the 3 most common words in a sentence and relacing them with numbers.

 ![Smile](http://www.kdnuggets.com/images/cartoon-deep-learning-2nd-place-coffeemaker.jpg)